Noise-robust proofs of quantum network nonlocality: Noise-robust nonlocality in

-Naturally, this can be combined with the Result 3 in order to show that no local distribution $\widetilde P$ fulfilling $(5.i)-(5.iii)$ can exist.
-The argumentation is fairly similar to the corollary of the result 4, and it is pointless to repeat in the main text.
-In the Appendix~\ref{app: var. dist.
+Naturally, this can be combined with Result 3 in order to show that no local distribution $\widetilde P$ fulfilling $(5.i)-(5.iii)$ can exist.
+The argument for this is fairly similar to the corollary of Result 4.
+In Appendix~\ref{app: var. dist.
 LP} we present an LP relaxation of this feasibility problem.
-Note that the above formulation of Result 5 is elegant but not exactly tight with the argument leading to it.
-This is because the conditions (5.\textit{ii}) and (5.\textit{iii}) ignore the fact that the triangle inequality in Eqs.~(\ref{eq: 43},\ref{eq: 44}) is applied for the same distribution $P(\bm x_1, \bm x_2)$, which must satisfy $\delta(\widetilde P(\bm x_2),P(\bm x_2) )=0$.
-The LP derived in the appendix directly relies on the Eqs.~(\ref{eq: 43},\ref{eq: 44}).
-In Fig.~\ref{fig:TV} we plot the size of the ball $\ve$ around the TBSM distributions with $\lambda_0^2=0.225$ which we prove to be nonlocal.
-The largest value we find is $\ve =0.27 \%$ and it is achieved for an RGB4 distribution ($w=0$).
+In Fig.~\ref{fig:TV} we plot the size of the ball $\ve$ around the TBSM distributions with $\lambda_0^2=0.22$ which we prove to be nonlocal.
+The largest value we find is $\ve =0.24\%$ and it is achieved for an RGB4 distribution ($w=0$).